-- Unincorporated groups/organizations are required to have a Fiscal Sponsor. - A Fiscal Sponsor is an organization that assumes the legal responsibility for the management of grant funds awarded to another organization and will be the legal and primary recipient of the grant funds and signer of the grant agreement.

-- Fiscal sponsors play a variety of roles for organizations they sponsor.
+- Unincorporated groups/organizations are required to have a Fiscal Sponsor. - A Fiscal Sponsor is an organization that assumes the legal responsibility for the management of grant funds awarded to another organization and will be the legal and primary recipient of the grant funds and signer of the grant agreement. - Fiscal sponsors play a variety of roles for organizations they sponsor.
 Fiscal sponsors will sign the subaward agreement with the unincorporated group(s).
 Fiscal sponsors are subject to all federal and state regulations and policy requirements associated with the grant, including environmental compliance.
 Depending on the Fiscal Sponsor's own federal funds expenditures, this sponsorship may trigger an A-133 audit, which should be considered during the planning process.
 The Fiscal Sponsor is also required to carry appropriate insurance sufficient to protect the assets of the grant. - Fiscal Sponsors may provide staffing, accounting services, project management and leadership.
 These services may be provided free of charge for the applicant organization or for a fee which may be included in the grant budget.
 The costs should be clearly stated in the budget and in the Fiscal Sponsor Agreement which is required as part of the application. - The applicant who needs a Fiscal Sponsor must submit a Fiscal Sponsor Agreement with their application.
 The Fiscal Sponsor Agreement is a written and signed document on the Fiscal Sponsor's letterhead indicating that the Fiscal Sponsor will act on behalf of the applicant to receive, spend and otherwise manage the grant funds and property assets associated with the applicant's grant project in accordance with applicable federal, state and local laws and regulations. - Remember, a Fiscal Sponsor may submit 2 applications and receive up to a maximum of \$200,000 for its own organization.
-A Fiscal Sponsor may also provide sponsorship for up to 3 organizations for a funding total not to exceed \$200,000.
-To illustrate this, if a Fiscal Sponsor is identified by three organizations each asking for \$200,000, then only one of those applications could be funded.
-Alternatively, if a Fiscal Sponsor is identified by three organizations each asking for \$60,000, then all three applications could potentially be funded.
+A Fiscal Sponsor may also provide sponsorship for up to 3 organizations for a funding total not to exceed \$100,000 each.
+To illustrate this, if a fiscal sponsor is sponsoring 3 organizations each asking for \$100,000, then all three may be funded, for a total of \$300,000 plus up to \$200,00 for their own request.
+So, a fiscal sponsor can potentially be awarded up to \$500,000.